diyajaiswal11/diyajaiswal11/README.md

 [![twitter badge](https://img.shields.io/badge/@diyajaiswal_11-30302f?style=flat&logo=twitter)](https://twitter.com/diyajaiswal_11)
 [![Gmail Badge](https://img.shields.io/badge/shubhijaiswal2000@gmail.com-30302f?style=flat&logo=Gmail&logoColor=red)](mailto:shubhijaiswal2000@gmail.com)

 #### I am a 3rd year undergraduate from JSSATE, Noida.
-I have been into Competitive Programming since a year now and currently I'm learning Web Development through Django. 💻
+I am a Backend Developer in Django and a Competitive Programmer in Python and C++. 💻

-- 🔭 I’m currently working on personal projects.
+- 🔭 I’m currently interning as a Web Developer in an Organization.
+- 🌱 I’m currently learning Frontend Web Development.
 - 👯 I’d really like to collaborate on Django based projects.
+- 🤔 I’m looking for help with Data Structures and Algorithms.
-- 🎨 Fun fact: In my free time, you'll find me sketching.
+- ⚡ Fun fact: In my free time, you'll find me sketching or scrolling through Twitter.
 <!--
 **diyajaiswal11/diyajaiswal11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.